-If a test booklet or answer document becomes contaminated or damaged, follow your school or LEA protocol for reporting this to the state assessment office and complete the Form to Report Contaminated, Damaged, or Missing Materials available in Appendix E. Refer to Section 4.2.3 for how to handle contaminated or damaged test materials.
+If a test booklet or answer document becomes contaminated or damaged, follow your school or LEA protocol for reporting this to the LTC and OSSE and complete the Form to Report Contaminated, Damaged, or Missing Materials available in Appendix E. Refer to Section 4.2.3 for how to handle contaminated or damaged test materials.